So far, only a small portion of Ireland's total energy needs is covered by renewable sources – primarily wind power.

-Kevin O'Donovan is Managing Director of Statkraft Ireland with headquarters in Cork.
-As part of Statkraft's business area Europe, he is responsible for the company's renewable energy projects in Ireland.
+Kevin O’Donovan is a Senior Vice President at Statkraft and Managing Director of UK and Ireland.
+As part of Statkraft's business area Europe, he is responsible for wind, solar, battery and grid services activities across both countries.

 "Statkraft is heavily involved in the development of renewable energy in Ireland, including onshore wind and solar, offshore wind, and power grid solutions.
 All of this contributes to decarbonising Ireland's electricity generation system," says Kevin O'Donovan, Managing Director of Statkraft Ireland.

 Ireland is currently one of the countries in Europe that is furthest away from meeting its targets for climate emissions.
 It has higher emissions per capita than most other European countries.
 There are several reasons for this: Ireland was severely impacted by the financial crisis of 2008–2009, and in the following years jobs and economic growth were prioritised over climate action.
 The country has succeeded in recovering from the financial crisis, but its economic growth has led to increased use of fossil energy, especially in transport and heating.

 In addition, Ireland has a large agricultural sector with an enormous production of meat and milk.
 While Irish agricultural products have one of the lowest carbon costs per kilogram, the sheer volume of agricultural production means that 30 per cent of greenhouse gas emissions in Ireland comes from agriculture.
 The EU average is 11 per cent.